Help Sugar Beet get SIGNED!

 Elizabeth believes her preserves can be used “beyond breakfast”.
 She enjoys combining the jams into her cooking at throughout the day.
 Anything from Vinaigrettes to a cocktails, Elizabeth has inspired new creations and shares them with everyone on the Rare Bird Blog.

 Stop by the Co-op to purchase your own jar of Rare Bird Preserves.
-We have Cranberry Clementine, Strawberry Rhubarb, Peach Lavender, and Fig Early Grey.
+We have Cranberry Clementine, Strawberry Rhubarb, Peach Lavender, Meyer Lemon Curd, Fig Earl Grey, and Passion Fruit Curd.
 To learn more about Rare Bird Preserves, visit their website.

 We have a number of exciting events happening at Sugar Beet Food Co-op and around the community.
 Be sure to sign up for our newsletter to stay informed.